Orbital Mechanics II

 |E = −||Gm1m2|

 The gravitational field of a planet or star is like a well.
-The kinetic energy of a satellite in orbit or a person on the surface sets the limit as to how high they can "climb out of the pit".
-A satellite in a circular orbit is halfway out of the pit (or halfway in, for you pessimists).
+The kinetic energy of a satellite in orbit or a person on the surface sets the limit as to how high they can "climb" out of the well.
+A satellite in a circular orbit is halfway out (or halfway in, for you pessimists).

-Next, use the relationship derived in the previous problem to determine the total energy of the satellite in orbit.
+Next, use the virial theorem to determine the total energy of the satellite in orbit.
 This will be the final energy of the system.